Liturgical Press

 In Stock

 What is the secret of John Henry Newman's enduring appeal?
 It perhaps lies in the freshness, persuasiveness, and brilliance of his descriptions of Christianity.
-Newman, who is to be beatified by Pope Benedict XVI later this year, often uses the word "realization" rather than "faith" or "belief" to describe the process of becoming a Christian.
+Newman, who was canonized by Pope Francis in 2019 and named a Doctor of the Church by Pope Leo XIV on July 31, 2025, often uses the word "realization" rather than "faith" or "belief" to describe the process of becoming a Christian.
 To him, a realization is a moment when "one opens one's heart to a truth."
 He continues to enthrall us because through him we come to recognize Christianity not as a languid assent to a series of propositions, but as a vivid encounter with concrete realities.
-This collection of his sermons-the ones Newman himself felt were his best-is the ideal introduction to one of the greatest writers in the Christian tradition.
+This collection of his sermons—the ones Newman himself felt were his best—is the ideal introduction to one of the greatest writers in the Christian tradition.

 Vincent Ferrer Blehl, SJ, (1921-2001) was the Postulator of the cause of Newman's canonization, and the author of several books and articles about Newman's life and work.